 Become consciousness of the negative things you say about yourself in your head, over and over.

 Become aware of the related events, feelings, the critical self-talk.

-Start reprogramming your subconscious mind with positive self-talk.
+Start reprogramming your subconscious mind with positive self-talk and experience stress relief.

 See Carolyn Ball, Claiming Your Self-Esteem.